18F/ux-guide/_pages/research/make-research-actionable.md

 The most common way we socialize our research is through presentations.
 These presentations can vary widely based on the audience.
 Here are a few presentation-building tips:

-- Utilize the 18F branded templates to save time and help maintain consistency.
-For GSA staff, here is [a research presentation template](https://docs.google.com/presentation/d/1hB0tX65pHGRESHc2e_tGlO65Q4AGwSWFuqhSNImNuRk/edit#slide=id.g118c086a31_0_21) to start with for research presentations.
+- Utilize the 18F branded templates to save time and help maintain consistency. ([Research presentation template](https://docs.google.com/presentation/d/1hB0tX65pHGRESHc2e_tGlO65Q4AGwSWFuqhSNImNuRk/edit#slide=id.g118c086a31_0_21)) to start with for research presentations.

 - Work with the [Writing](https://gsa-tts.slack.com/app_redirect?channel=writing-lab) and [Design Labs](https://gsa-tts.slack.com/app_redirect?channel=design-lab) if you are uncertain how to articulate or visualize an idea.
 The presentation should have enough text in it that someone who wasn’t in the room can read through it and understand the project.